UK GDP Growth Slows In Q1

-LONDON (dpa-AFX) - The UK economy expanded at a slower pace in the first quarter, data released by the Office for National Statistics showed on Thursday.
+LONDON (dpa-AFX) - The UK economy expanded at a slower pace in the first quarter on weaker spending amid the rising cost of living, data released by the Office for National Statistics showed on Thursday.

 Gross domestic product advanced 0.8 percent sequentially, slower than the 1.3 percent increase in the fourth quarter and the economists' forecast of +1.0 percent.

-On the expenditure-side, household spending gained 0.6 percent driven by spending on restaurants and hotels.
-On the other hand, government consumption dropped 1.7 percent due to large falls in health expenditure.
+On the expenditure-side, household spending gained only 0.6 percent.
+At the same time, government consumption dropped 1.7 percent due to large falls in health expenditure.

 The trade deficit for goods and services widened to a record 5.3 percent of nominal GDP in the first quarter, largely reflecting a sharp increase in goods imports.

 In March, GDP slid 0.1 percent after no growth in February.
-The main contributor to the decline was the 0.2 percent decline in services output.
+The main contributor to the decline was the 0.2 percent fall in services output.

 Production was also down in March, by 0.2 percent.
 Within production, manufacturing output decreased 0.2 percent.
 These falls were partially offset by construction, which grew 1.7 percent.